Cho La (Nepal)

 Cho La is a summit pass located 5420 m above sea level in the Solukhumbu District in northeastern Nepal.
 It connects the village of Dzongla (4830 m) to the east and the village of Thagnak (4700 m) to the west.

 Tourism

 The pass is on the Gokyo trail in the Khumbu Everest region.
 To the west the trail continues to the Gokyo Lakes, crossing the Ngozumpa glacier on the way.
 To the east the trail joins the Everest Base Camp trek.

 The pass can be physically demanding and may require crampons on top of the slippery glacier.
 The edge of the glacier is unstable.
+The Cho la Pass is covered in snow for 9 months of the year, with the temperature being below 0 degrees Celsius for a long time.